-- Social Housing Assisted Living (SHAL) – this is an initiative to provide affordable housing and assisted living services to seniors 65 and up.
-This program offers a service package which includes two healthy balanced meals a day, regular linen and housekeeping service, and range of social and recreational activities.
+- Social Housing Assisted Living (SHAL) – This is an initiative to provide affordable housing and assisted living services to seniors 65 and up.
+It offers a service package that includes two healthy balanced meals a day, regular linen and housekeeping service, and a range of social and recreational activities.

 For assistance applying for Manitoba Housing programs contact the nearest Manitoba Housing Office.
 You can also ask RGI assistance from Winnipeg Housing and Rehabilitation Corporation, Murdoch Management, SAM management Inc., and New Journey Housing.
 For more information on the Employment Income Assistance Program, contact Manitoba Family Services.

 Sources: Manitoba Housing and Renting a Home in Manitoba (MIRSSA, MIIC, IRCOM, New Journey Housing, and the Winnipeg Rental Network).